Skip to content

 For thousands of years, God's story was passed down through oral tradition.
 Here's why storying remains powerful today.

-85% of the world's population are oral learners who prefer hearing stories over reading text.
+85% of the world's population prefers hearing stories over reading text.
 Storying meets people where they are.

-Humans naturally remember narratives better than abstract concepts.
-Stories stick in memory and can be retold accurately for generations.
+Humans naturally retain narratives better than abstract concepts — and can retell them accurately for generations.

-Stories engage emotions and imagination in ways that propositions cannot.
-They create transformation, not just information transfer.
+Narratives engage emotions and imagination in ways that propositions can't, creating transformation rather than just information transfer.

-You don't need theological training to share a story.
-New believers can immediately begin sharing what they've learned with others.
+No theological training required.
+New believers can immediately begin passing on what they've heard.

-Stories cross literacy barriers, reaching people groups who have no written language or where few can read.
+Stories cross literacy barriers, reaching people groups with no written language or where few can read.

-Good stories spread naturally through communities.
-One trained storyteller can spark a movement that reaches thousands!
+One trained storyteller can spark a movement that reaches thousands.

 Used by mission organizations worldwide